 Exploring Portugal, Drinking Wine Part – 1 features my interview with

-Carlos de Jesus of Amorim Cork at the end of the blog.
+Carlos de Jesus of Amorim Cork.

 And this is how it played out…